Legendary Dundee United manager Jim McLean has died aged 83

 “When Jerry Kerr retired as Dundee United manager in 1971 after 12 years at Tannadice, the United board offered the position to 34 year-old McLean, who accepted the job as his first managerial role.

-“McLean’s original philosophy was to produce his own young players through a Youth programme, and complimented them with more experienced players brought in from around Scotland.
+“McLean’s original philosophy was to produce his own young players through a Youth programme, and complemented them with more experienced players brought in from around Scotland.

 “He led the Club to its first ever Scottish Cup Final in 1974, and in 1979 he guided the team to its first ever major honour, the League Cup.
 The team retained the trophy the following year as Cup Finals became a regular occurrence.